feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 Examples
 --------

-The complexity of the class lies in the different possibilities to split the input dataframe in order to compute the PSI.
+The complexity of the class lies in the different options to split the input dataframe in order to compute the PSI.
 Therefore several examples, illustrating the different approaches, are provided below.